DACC Office of Financial Aid & Scholarships

 The FAFSA Simplification Act, enacted by Congress in 2020, marks a substantial revamp of the processes and systems involved in granting federal student aid.
 This comprehensive update encompasses alterations to the FAFSA form, the need analysis dictating federal aid eligibility, shifts in terminology, and various policies and procedures affecting schools engaged in federal student aid programs.

-What's Changing with the FAFSA?
+What Changed with the FAFSA?

 Fewer Questions and More User-Friendly